mighdoll/wgsl-linker/packages/linker/Internals.md

 * ImportResolutionMap - Fully expand wildcard and list style imports, distinguish imports that refer to wgsl elements from (rust only) path prefix imports.
+* To support generic parameters imports/exports, a map between export parameter names and import names is created during `ImportResolutionMap` construction.
+  The expImpArgs map is used to rewrite generic elements during extraction.

 ## Error Reporting